 Conflict negotiations are still sometimes conducted between the individuals, with the teacher moving between each one separately to gain the perspective for them.
 This ego centric-like process starts to develop some more communication depth as the Kestrel develops their Rule Oriented perspective.
-This means they conversation will start to include both children at the same time, as they start to be capable greater empathy.
+This means their conversation will start to include both children at the same time, as they start to be capable greater empathy.
 The demand for fairness starts in this room as well with the teacher expected to be “fair”, which really still means they didn’t get what they wanted.

 Similar to the Penguin’s room, this is often the first time that we start to hear the phrase “this is boring”, which is secret code for “I am not sure how to do this.”
 To work with this can be tricky for the Kestrel as when stressed they fall into their own feelings and can be very resistant to feedback.
 Consequently it can be challenging for the teacher to find out the core problem.
 The Kestrel teacher soon learns the balance of positive reinforcement versus gentle correction for each child; an essential skill for the Kestrel teacher.

-The developing empathy in the Kestrels can make for exciting times as you watch students move from deeply appreciating the needs of others, to falling into a tantrum-like response, in the space of 5 minutes!
+The developing empathy in the Kestrels can make for exciting times as you watch students move from deeply appreciating the needs of others, to falling into a tantrum-like response, all in the space of 5 minutes!
 It is really important for the adults in the Kestrel’s life to remember the huge challenge they are facing as they realise that their happiness is so closely linked to those around them.
-The stage they are gaining distance from is still very compelling and comfortable when they are stressed as it allows them to just focus on themselves.
+The earlier stage that they are gaining distance from is still very compelling and comfortable when they are stressed as it allows them to just focus on themselves.
 It is our job to help them find a new way of gaining support and connecting to others that involves communication and compassion, whilst acknowledging their big feelings inside.

-A Snapshot of the Kestrels
+A Snapshot of the Kestels Base Camp

 Every morning at BIS starts with a morning meeting, for the Kestrels it is an opportunity for the day plan to be shared, recorded and discussed.
 The Kestrels, like the Big Cats, still do this as a whole group as their ability to track their own activities or be aware of time is a long way off!
 The agenda is written up on the board to begin this tracking awareness but the teacher and aide are totally aware that they need to refocus students and keep them on task; they are not ready to achieve this alone.
-As with all the other classes this is also the time for Show and Tell and whole class skill practice ( beginning rainbow facts for example).
+As with all the other classes this is also the time for Show and Tell and whole class skill practice (beginning rainbow facts for example).